 A car’s cooling system relies on quality coolant/antifreeze that has been tested in extreme temperatures, and is free from dirt and particles that could hinder performance or lead to the corrosion of engine components.
 That means it’s important to drain and refill the cooling system at the appropriate time or mileage intervals, ensuring optimum cooling performance and good engine health.

 If your coolant is getting old, your car has racked up the miles, or you’ve noticed a change in the colour and consistency of the coolant/antifreeze in the reservoir, it’s time to flush the cooling system and replace the old fluid.
-Before you wince at how much that’s going to cost at a garage, we’re here to offer practical guidance and advice on flushing the cooling system yourself – an affordable solution for drivers who know their way around the engine bay.
+Before you wince at how much that’s going to cost at a garage, we’re here to offer practical guidance and advice on flushing the cooling system yourself – using Prestone Cooling System Flush to achieve professional results without the expense.

 Click the quick links below to find the information you need:

-- Do I really need to flush my car’s cooling system?
+- Do I need to flush my car’s cooling system?

 - How often should I flush the cooling system and radiator?